1. Important Update Regarding Corporate Transparency Act

 Johnson Investment Counsel recorded our 2024 Wealth Management Forum on February 7.
 CEO Jason Jackman provided a brief firm update, and CIO Charles Rinehart and Managing Director Brandon Zureick provided a detailed economic and market analysis.
 We also welcomed special guest Andy Laperriere, Head of U.S. Policy Research for Piper Sandler in Washington, DC.
 He and Jason Jackman discussed the market implications of policy and political developments.

-2. Quarterly Insight
+2. Johnson Insight

 Fourth Quarter 2023 Newsletter